 Destinations like Fiji, Tahiti, and the Cook Islands aren’t just for relaxation; the south pacific is filled with water sports for all ages.
-Explore the natural habitats of the oceans surrounding your villas, dive into the depths of the waters to explore new species, or start your morning paddle boarding into the sunset.
+Explore the natural habitats of the oceans surrounding your villas, reach the venues booked from CheapoTicketing and dive into the depths of the waters to explore new species, or start your morning paddle boarding into the sunset.

 Lionfish in a coral reef in Fiji